This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 Do I still have rights in private or charter schools?

 Yes, you do!
 While the information above applies primarily to public schools, you do not lose all your rights by attending a private or charter school.
-In Texas, charter schools are considered public schools that must follow the Constitution and respect your First Amendment rights.
-And while the Constitution does not apply to private schools if they are not state actors, these schools are still bound by state and federal laws.
+While the Constitution does not apply to private schools if they are not state actors, these schools are still bound by state and federal laws.
 If the school receives federal funding, then you are protected by federal nondiscrimination laws like Title VI and Title IX, which prohibit discrimination on the basis of race, color, national origin, and sex.
 Even if your school doesn’t receive any federal funding, you still have some legal rights under Texas state laws and the school’s own policies, which sometimes form a contract with you and your parents or guardians.